 Never give employees advice on what they should put on their W-4 form.
 Payroll professionals are not tax advisors and should be very careful about giving tax counsel.
 Instead, let employees know they should contact their certified public accountant (CPA), tax attorney or another qualified tax professional who has the expertise to provide personalized advice based on the employee’s individual financial situation and tax obligations.

 As mentioned above, a qualified tax professional is always a good resource for your employees.
-That said, employees can also help themselves using the IRS Tax Withholding Estimator.
-Using this online tool, employees can estimate their federal income tax liability and reduce their risk of underpayment or overpayment of taxes.
+That said, employees can also help themselves by using the IRS Tax Withholding Estimator, and if applicable, a state-provided calculator (Yes, Wisconsin has one).
+Using online tools like these, employees can estimate their income tax liabilities and reduce their risk of underpayment or overpayment of taxes.
 You’ll avoid the pressure of feeling like you need to answer employee withholding questions, while also giving employees an intuitive way to sort it out on their own.
 A win-win.

 You’d be hard pressed to find any employee who actually gets excited about filling out a W-4 form.
 Often, it’s just another thing they have to do.
 As a result, they may be quick to take a few shortcuts and unintentionally invalidate their W-4.
 Make sure employees know what is and is not okay to do when filling out or updating a W-4 form — and then don’t make exceptions.